ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Blockchain use-cases

 IPFS is a natural fit for [blockchain](https://en.wikipedia.org/wiki/Blockchain) use cases.
 The common state of the chain is distributed on-chain among participants, and specific data is stored on IPFS.
-Thanks to content addressing, the blockchain only needs to store the IPFS multi-hash, and users are sure to fetch correct data from any of their peers.
-This architecture is becoming the de-facto standard for blockchain applications.
+Thanks to content addressing, the blockchain only needs to store the IPFS multihash, and users are sure to fetch correct data from any of their peers.
+This architecture is becoming the de facto standard for blockchain applications.

 ### Global market place for data storage